ubccr/xdmod-supremm/docs/analytics.md

 <figure>
 <img src="{{ site.baseurl }}/assets/images/cpu_usage.png" alt="Screenshot of the scatter plot view for CPU Usage in the efficiency tab.
 Each analytic from the initial efficiency tab page can be viewed in more detail by clicking on the analytic card.
 This view shows the same scatter plot from the analytic card, but the scatter plot can be filtered or drilled down to learn more information about the users and their respective jobs represented by the scatter plot points.
 In addition to the scatter plot, there is a side bar that allows filtering and above the scatter plot is the help text explaining the analytic in more detail and giving more information on how to improve efficiency in regard to this analytic." />
 <figcaption>Figure 2.
-Example of CPU Usage scatter plot and corresponding help text.</figcaption>
+Example of CPU Usage scatter plot view and corresponding help text.</figcaption>
 </figure>

 You may want to customize this text to provide more focused feedback for users at your center or provide links to help text as appropriate.
 To do so, please follow the directions provided below.